 Installation Guide¶

-QUICK has been compiled and tested on x86 and ARM CPU architectures, and on Nvidia and AMD GPU architectures.
+QUICK has been compiled and tested on x86 and ARM CPU architectures, and on NVIDIA and AMD GPU architectures.

 Compatible Compilers and Hardware¶